 The bright blue turquoise hue and stunning alpine surroundings makes Lake Tekapo a dream location for photographers in every season.

-A Mackenzie must-see, Lake Tekapo is surrounded by rugged mountains, wide-open skies, tussock vegetation and at times, brightly coloured lupins.
+A Mackenzie must-see, Lake Tekapo is surrounded by rugged mountains, wide-open skies, and golden tussock vegetation.

 When sunlight hits the surface of the lake it appears to transform to a magical bright blue.
 This is due to fine particles of rock flour deposited from the surrounding glaciers which refract the sunlight, transforming the water into a turquoise hue.